elixir-lang/elixir-lang.github.com/_posts/2013-11-05-elixir-v0-11-0-released.markdown

 ![String module docs](/images/contents/string-help.png)

-This change goes inline with Elixir's goal of providing first-class documentation, which makes documentation easily accessible at runtime, support to doctests and more.
+This change goes in line with Elixir's goal of providing first-class documentation, which makes documentation easily accessible at runtime, support to doctests and more.

 In this new release, IEx also supports a very simple debugging mechanism called `IEx.pry`.
 Let's see an screenshot of it in action: